cscutcher/cscutcher.github.io.pelican/content/Blog/why-im-a-remote-working-fantatic.md

 you want it.
 Actually, it can make it even better!

 If you don't want to work at home, remote working still opens up so many options.
-Maybe you'd like to work from a cafe or an art gallery.
+Maybe you'd like to work from a café or an art gallery.
 Or if you'd like a more traditional space, maybe find a shared office space close to your home - or even better a [hackerspaces](wiki>Hackerspace).